DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Java 8 date, time and duration

-Remember the days when Java or Joda's date had to be converted to java.sql.Date before persisting.
+Earlier Joda Date (& Java 8 date) had to be converted to java.sql.Date to persist into DB.
-This manual conversion can be avoided by adding a converter in configuration.
-Thats it.
+This manual conversion can be avoided by adding only a converter in configuration.
 Now all entities can use Java 8's Date, Time and Duration classes and the values are stored and retrieved correctly from database.